ismet55555/Hashicorp-Certified-Vault-Associate-Notes/README.md

 > **Summary:** Vault data is encrypted using the encryption key in the keyring; the keyring
 > is encrypted by the master key; and the master key is encrypted by the unseal key.
 The unseal
-> keys is kept in an external and secure location.
+> keys is kept in a separate, external, and secure location.

 #### Vault Seal Options